spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 ## Step 5: View Workload Migration Dashboard

-During the migration, you have complete visibility into the process in the Workload Migration Dashboard.
+During the migration, you have visibility into the process in the Workload Migration Dashboard.

 <img src="/ocean/_media/tutorials-migrate-workload-04.png" />